nunmiai/website/README.md

 ## Updating Blogs
 The blogs that are displayed in the website are present in the `src/content/blog` directory.
 Add your blogs there in the markdown format (MDX is also supported).
 Make sure you update the header of the `.md` file with the right author, publish time, header image and everything.

+Once you are done adding your blogs and you are ready to publish, run `npm run deploy` This will automatically publish the blogs to the website.